slowernews/wisdom-tldr/README.md

-###On starting vs waiting
+###On starting and timing

-Just start.
+Start.
+Timing in important but don't wait for the perfect occasion, a good occasion is a safer bet.<br>
 You cannot afford to wait for inspiration or opportunities, your time is the most precious thing you own.

 > *'Stop making resolutions and start making something.'*